Mathematics Graduate Program

 Teaching requirement

 Each Ph.D. student is required to have one year of supervised teaching.
-However, if approved by the student’s Program of Study (POS) committee, equivalent supervised experience in oral mathematics communication may be substituted for teaching.
-In that case the Program of Study (POS) committee must specify in writing what the equivalent experience will be.
+However, if approved by the student’s Academic Plan (AP) committee, equivalent supervised experience in oral mathematics communication may be substituted for teaching.
+In that case the Academic Plan (AP) committee must specify in writing what the equivalent experience will be.

 Well-qualified students are encouraged to consider a Ph.D. program having a co-major in Mathematics and some other appropriate program.
 Such programs are to be initiated by a written proposal from the student to the Mathematics Department Graduate Committee.
 The proposal must contain an outline of how all requirements are to be met.
 Authorization by the Graduate Committee to embark on a co-major program will be based on this proposal, and on the academic history of the student.
-The Program of Study (POS) committee is to be directed by co-chairmen, one from each of the co-major departments.
+The Academic Plan (AP) committee is to be directed by co-chairmen, one from each of the co-major departments.
 The dissertation must have significant content in both fields.
 Co-major programs are subject to the following minimum standards.

 2. Co-major Ph.D. students are required to have two years of professional experience including at least one year of supervised teaching.
 The other year may be supervised research as a research assistant or associate.

-M.S. students who declare a minor in Applied Mathematics are required to have at least 6 credits in Mathematics courses that are acceptable for non-major graduate credit, excluding Math 590, 591, 592, 599 and 699, at the 400-level or above.
+M.S. students who declare a minor in Applied Mathematics are required to have at least 6 credits in Mathematics courses that are acceptable for non-major graduate credit, excluding Math 5900, 5910, 5920, 5990 and 6990, at the 4000-level or above.

 Learning goals